 Jene Tate, program assistant and public ally fellow of True Skool and previous True Skool participant, felt it was important to create this mixtape to give the youth a voice.

 “We’re all fighting for the same thing,” said Tate.

-Tate wrote and recorded track #4 “Growing Powers” on YF4J.
+Tate wrote and recorded track #4 “Growing Pains” on YF4J.
 He didn’t write the song specifically for the mixtape, but once he was told what the mixtape was about he knew his song passed the criteria test.